eXpl0it3r/oc-menu-reorder/README.md

 *Menu Reorder* is a very simple [October CMS](https://octobercms.com) plugin to reorder the backen main menu.

-By default the backend main menu is simply order by the values defined the each `Plugin.php`.
+By default the backend main menu items are order by the values defined by each plugin in their `Plugin.php`.
+Menu Reorder allows you to change the order as you see fit.

 ![Image 01](https://i.imgur.com/lYm0Pug.png)